premierchessacademy/strawket-content/posts/2025-07-10-from-passion-to-profit.md

 Remember all those administrative tasks from Step 5?
 Trying to manage them manually while growing is the fastest path to burnout.
 This is where technology stops being an expense and becomes an **investment** in your sanity and success.

 An academy management platform like **Strawket** is the engine that runs your systems.
-It’s designed specifically for education businesses like yours, automating the very tasks that are holding you back.
+It's designed specifically for education businesses like yours, automating the very tasks that are holding you back.

 Instead of juggling spreadsheets, email chains, and payment apps, you can: